-Baroness Meachers Assisted Dying Bill hopes to ‘enable adults who are terminally ill to be provided at their request with specified assistance to end their own life,’ It is supported in principle by 84% of the British population and currently awaits a committee to scrutinise its every line, though the date is yet to be announced.
-In the meantime, it’s worth exploring what legal tools are available already to reduce unnecessary and unbearable suffering.
+The Assisted Dying Bill proposed by Baroness Meacher aims to ‘enable adults who are terminally ill to be provided, at their request, with specified assistance to end their own life.’
+Supported in principle by 84% of the British population, it is currently awaiting scrutiny by a committee to examine every line, though the date for this process is yet to be announced.
+In the meantime, let’s explore the existing legal tools available to alleviate unnecessary and unbearable suffering.

 Euthanasia & Assisted Dying: The Current Law